graycrest/CollectedWorks/README.md

 This one is, obviously, the best of those.

+## Pipes
+Place pipes in an attempt to construct a fully closed shape.

 ## Slider
 A sliding-type puzzle game to bring order from chaos (PWA, can be installed)